orbcode/orbuculum/README.md

 * orbzmq: ZeroMQ server.

+* orblcd: LCD emulator on the host computer.

 There is also embryonic Python support in the `Python` directory.

 A few simple use cases are documented in the last section of this